Religion in Hong Kong: Traditional and religious festivals

 There are five major festivals in the Chinese lunar calendar, with the Lunar New Year being the most important.
 Gifts and visits are exchanged among friends and relatives and children receive lai see, lucky money.

 During the Ching Ming Festival in spring, ancestral graves are visited.
 In early summer (fifth day of the fifth lunar month), the Tuen Ng Festival is celebrated with dragon boat races and by eating cooked glutinous rice wrapped in lotus leaves.

 The Mid-Autumn Festival falls on the 15th day of the eighth lunar month.
 Gifts of mooncakes, wine and fruit are exchanged and adults and children go into parks and the countryside at night with colourful lanterns.
 Chung Yeung is on the ninth day of the ninth lunar month, when many visit their ancestors' graves or hike up mountains in remembrance of an ancient Chinese family's escape from plague and death by fleeing to a mountain top.

 Apart from the above traditional festivals, a number of important religious festivals, including Good Friday, Easter, Buddha's Birthday and Christmas, have been listed as public holidays.

 Estimated number of followers in Hong Kong

+Freedom of religion

+In 2023, the region was scored 3 out of 4 for religious freedom; it was noted that the score has gone down from previous years due to evidence that a crackdown on dissent has prompted some churches to self-censor their sermons and activities as well as harassment from the Hong Kong Youth Care Association.
+Other reports would describe freedom of religion within Hong Kong as "deteriorating" from repeated crackdowns, regulations and targeting of Catholics and Protestants from the Chinese Communist Party.